yungwidi/Testing1/README.md

 # Testing1
-Quick testing on data set using Pandas
+Quick testing on a random data set using Python Pandas